 A35.
 In certain circumstances, audit evidence obtained from previous audits may provide audit evidence where the auditor performs audit procedures to establish its continuing relevance.
 For example, in performing a previous audit, the auditor may have determined that an automated control was functioning as intended.
 The auditor may obtain audit evidence to determine whether changes to the automated control have been made that affect its continued effective functioning through, for example, inquiries of management and the inspection of logs to indicate what controls have been changed.
-Consideration of audit evidence to be obtained in the current period about the operating effectiveness of the controls.
+Consideration of audit evidence about these changes may support either increasing or decreasing the expected audit evidence to be obtained in the current period about the operating effectiveness of the controls.